yuwindr/eks-cni-demo/readme.md

         - Tier: Private/Public
         - CIDR: Main/Secondary
         - *E.g. for public subnet in the main VPC CIDR range (10.0.0.0/16), it should have tags `Tier=Public` and `CIDR=Main`.*
-        - *Note: this template expects 1 public and 1 private subnet in each of the two AZs: ap-southeast-1a and ap-southeast-1b*
+        - *Note: this template expects 1 public and 1 private subnet in each of the two AZs: ap-southeast-1a and ap-southeast-1b in each CIDR (primary and secondary)*
-    - For subnet that we want to deploy target EC2 instance, tag it with the following keys and appropriate values:
+    - In the VPC that we want to deploy target EC2 instance into, tag the Public subnet in ap-southeast-1a AZ with the following keys and appropriate values:
         - Tier: Private/Public
         - *Note: this template expects 1 public subnet in ap-southeast-1a AZ*